 We strive to help the implementation of personalized medicine or the tailoring of specialized and individualized treatment to the specific characteristics of the disease.
 In practice, this means using molecular profiles of tissue or blood samples to accurately predict a person's susceptibility of developing disease, the presence of disease, disease prognosis and its response to different treatments.

-Our researchers discover and validate novel early-detection biomarkers for multiple cancers including breast, colorectal, lung, ovarian, and pancreatic cancers
+Our researchers discover and validate novel early-detection biomarkers for multiple cancers including breast, colorectal, lung, melanoma, ovarian, and pancreatic cancers

 Current efforts include the discovery and validation of transcriptomic and genomic predictors of cancer progression and survival, as well as the effects of diet and lifestyle on biomarkers of cancer susceptibility.